QubesOS/qubesos.github.io/pages/mailing-lists.md

 This list is for non-technical discussion and coordination around the Qubes OS project.

-Examples of topic or question suitable for this list include:
+Examples of topics or question suitable for this list include:

-* participation (talk, workshop, etc) at upcoming events
+* Participation (talks, workshops, etc.) at upcoming events
-* project funding applications and strategies
+* Project funding applications and strategies
 * FOSS governance discussions
-* most Github issues tagged "[business]"
+* Most Github issues tagged "[business]"

 ### How to subscribe and post